arcanemachine/hetzner-dns-tools/README.md

 ## Project Structure

-These tools are namespaced by feature into folders/modules:
+These tools are namespaced by feature into modules:
-  - zones
-  - records (coming soon!)

-Each feature/module can perform the following actions:
-  - list
-  - create
-  - get
-  - update
-  - destroy
+  - zone_create, zone_get, and zone_delete
+  - record_create, record_get, and record_delete

-e.g. Running `./zones/zone_list.py` in Bash will list all available DNS zones.
+e.g. Running `./zone_list.py` in Bash will list all available DNS zones.
 (Make sure to pass your `HETZNER_DNS_TOKEN` as an environment variable)

 ## Converting Results to Human-Readable Output